-The IT office is situated in Conway Hall, Office A (next to Housekeeping) and Jonathan Boucard, the IT Manager, is available during normal office hours.
+The IT office is situated in Conway Hall, Office A and Daniel Knowles, the Systems Administrator, is available during normal office hours.
 Students are encouraged to email it-support@hmc.ox.ac.uk or telephone (2)81462 to make an appointment if they need assistance.